andrewMacmurray/elm-tachyons-boilerplate/README.md

 # Elm Tachyons Boilerplate

-A simple setup for two fantastically functional frontend technologies
+Simple setup for Elm and Tachyons

 ## Why?

-[Elm](http://elm-lang.org/) and [Tachyons](http://tachyons.io/) are both brilliant technologies to build robust and beautiful UIs
+[Elm](http://elm-lang.org/) and [Tachyons](http://tachyons.io/) are great for building UIs

 > Tachyons - "Create fast loading, highly readable, and 100% responsive interfaces with as little css as possible."

 > Elm - "A delightful language for reliable webapps."

-They also both have *very* quick start setups (which is great)
+Both also have low setup requirements to start developing with

 for elm: